-I went to Iran to work on a book of the 2500th celebration of the formation of the Persian Empire.
+I went to Iran in 1971 to work on a book of the 2500th celebration of the formation of the Persian Empire.

 It was instant culture shock.
 I had never experienced heat(like this) before.
 On a less that 110°F day I saw a security guy sitting at his desk with a heater to mitigate the cold.